johker/pushr/README.md

 * FLOATVECTOR
 * INTVECTOR

-The default instructions for vector types are dup, equal, flush, shove, stackdepth, swap, yank and yankdup.
+The default instructions for vector types are 'dup', 'equal', 'flush', 'get', 'set', 'shove', 'stackdepth', 'rand', 'swap', 'yank' and 'yankdup'.
+Additionally, the instruction set contains 'add', 'subtract', 'multiply' and 'divide' for float and integer vectors, as well as 'and', 'or' and 'not' for boolean vectors.

+Vector lengths do not have to match.
+Arithmetic operatios are executed element-wise on the overlapping parts.
+An offset parameter shifts the top vector on the stack to create the desired overlap.

 In a Push program the vectors are defined as BOOL[..], FLOAT[..] and INT[..].
 For example, BOOL[1,0] defines a BOOLVECTOR with two elements.